 According to the JMI hostel manual 2019-2020, J&K Girls’ Hostel has 700 beds and students whose parents/spouse reside and work in Delhi/NCR are “not necessarily eligible for the hostel accommodation”.
 Hostel admission to the rest of the students is based on merit and other factors including the distance of origin and economic status.

 The list of provincially selected candidates for J&K Hostel, academic session 2018-2019, includes several Hindu names.
 The number of Muslim candidates is significantly higher because JMI is a minority institution.

 Hostel students are required to pay fees in two instalments.
 The accommodation, unlike claimed in the viral message, is not free.
 Physically-challenged students whose parents’ annual income does not exceed Rs 1.5 lakh are exempt from paying the room rent.

-Does JNU have a ‘J&K Hostel’ that offers accommodation to only Muslim students from Jammu and Kashmir?
+Does JNU have a ‘J&K Hostel’ for Muslim students from J&K?

 The viral message is therefore false on all accounts.

 1. The picture shared is the J&K Hostel in Jamia Millia Islamia, not JNU.